Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Related work

-Additionally, some methods~\cite{kwon2021diagonal,xu2022transeditor,shi2021semanticstylegan,kim2021exploiting} also explore the semantic disentanglement of the model, but they redesign the StyleGAN, thus they need to retrain the generator.
-For example, TransEditor~\cite{xu2022transeditor} presents a transformer-based module for dual space interactions, where one latent code is used as the key and value and the other as the query.
-This helps the disentanglement of the style and the content representations.
+Additionally, some methods~\cite{kwon2021diagonal,xu2022transeditor,shi2021semanticstylegan,kim2021exploiting} also explore the semantic disentanglement of the model, but they redesign the StyleGAN; thus, they need to retrain the generator.
+For example, TransEditor~\cite{xu2022transeditor} presents a transformer-based module for dual space interactions where one latent code is used as the key and value and the other as the query.
+This dual-space interaction helps disentangle the style and the content representations.
 Some works focus on local facial controls by integrating face parsing into generation~\cite{shi2021semanticstylegan} or by adding spatial information for styles code with the conv-based module~\cite{kim2021exploiting}.

 Overall, these StyleGAN-based models have demonstrated the ability to produce high-quality images and perform precise editing.
-However, they fail to change the facial pose and preserve view consistency, owing to a lack of 3D modeling abilities.
+However, their limitations become evident when attempting to alter facial pose while maintaining view consistency.
+This challenge arises from their lack of robust 3D modeling abilities.
+However, our method overcomes this hurdle by inherently incorporating 3D modeling techniques (GNeRF), allowing for dynamic changes in facial pose while ensuring view consistency.